RustAudio/rust-lv2/core/README.md

 ## Features

 Like any other crate of `rust-lv2`, this crate has the optional `host` feature.
 Some of the types defined by some crates are only useful for testing or LV2 hosts.
-Since the goal of this framework is provide an easy way to create plugins, these aren't nescessary and therefore gated behind that feature.
+Since the goal of this framework is to provide an easy way to create plugins, these aren't necessary and therefore gated behind that feature.

 ## License